Ice Skating Questions, answered – FAQ

 Questions about using Tech Gadgets on the Ice:

-I’d like to video/take pictures of my day out ice skating, can I use my phone to film on the ice?
+I’d like to video/take pictures of my day out ice skating, can I use my phone to film on theA cartoon image of a young person ice skating uses their mobile phone to take a selfie ice?

-Mobile phones, cameras, go-pro style video and any other interactive electronic device are risky distractions while skating.
-When on the ice, Skaters should not use them.
 If you’d like to capture the moment, it is safest to ask your camera-person to step off the ice for their safety and that of other ice users.
-(Ice users shouldn’t answer phone calls or text on the ice either)
+(Ice users shouldn’t conduct phone/video calls or text on the ice either)

-I don’t like the music playing in the Ice Rink, can I play my own if I wear “in-ear” headphones?
+I don’t like the music playing in the Ice Rink, can I play my own if I wear headphones?

-Skaters are should not wear and/or use ear-phones of all kinds and music players while they are on the ice.
-It’s really important to be able to hear public announcements and other ice users.
-Safety first!
+Skaters must not wear and/or use ear-phones of any kind with or without music players while they are on the ice.